MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-apps-to-microsoft-cloud-app-security.md

 ---

-# Connect Google Apps to Microsoft Cloud App Security
+# Connect G Suite to Microsoft Cloud App Security
-This section provides instructions for connecting Cloud App Security to your existing Google Apps account using the connector APIs.
+This section provides instructions for connecting Cloud App Security to your existing G Suite account using the connector APIs.

-## Configure Google Apps
+## Configure G Suite

-1. As a Google Apps Super Admin, log into [https://cloud.google.com/console/project](https://cloud.google.com/console/project).
+1. As a G Suite Super Admin, log into [https://cloud.google.com/console/project](https://cloud.google.com/console/project).

 2. Click **Create an empty project** to start a new project.